Hiking & Helene: Storm Damage Info for 2025 Hikers

 The A.T. north of the Smokies into southwest Virginia saw the worst impacts of Helene.
 Some areas are still closed.
 Learn about the conditions you may encounter in open sections with severe storm damage and how to stay safe.

-- Know that trees will continue to fall as they die and rot and the ground settles.
-Trees that have already fallen will continue to settle and move, too.
-Look for dead or damaged trees (large cracks in the bark, dying or dead branches, major leans).
+• Know that trees will continue to fall as they die and rot and the ground settles.
+Trees that have already fallen will also continue to settle and move.
+Look for dead, leaning, snagged, or damaged trees (large cracks in the bark, dying or dead branches, fallen trees caught in others).
+Standing dead and damaged trees are especially dangerous during windy weather.

-- And know that downed trees make the perfect fuel for wildfires, which the A.T. is at risk of throughout the hiking season.
+• Know that downed trees make the perfect tinder for wildfires, which the A.T. is at risk of throughout the hiking season.

 Erosion & Unstable Ground